Krakirb/Project_Repository/README.md

-# Project Definition
+# Week 1: Project Definition and Requirements

-The goal is to create a functioning web application for a client.
+The goal of this project is to create a functioning web application for a client.
 Through ensuring that both frontend and backend are able to function and communicate well, and making sure that all functional and non functional requirements have been completed.
 This web application is created for the goal of aiding travelers in planning and booking travels, as well as providing a platform for users to share advice, travel experinces and reviews.
 If possible, the website will also provide anonymity.

 # Functional and Non-Functional Requirements